March 10, July 10, November 9

 Whoever fails to keep the things belonging to the monastery clean or treats them carelessly should be reproved.
 If they do not amend, let them be subject to the discipline of the rule.

 One could look at chapter’s 31 to 34 as the Rule’s guidance on how to approach the stuff of life.
-This is important because, as chapter 31 shows us, the way we are with things can reflect our inner life and can affect our inner life.
+This is important because, as this chapter shows us, the way we are with things can reflect our inner life and can affect our inner life.

 What is being invited here is a change in the way we attend to things.
 For example, it is better to wash, wipe, and put away the frying pan straight after use.
 To not do so means someone else who wants to use it will get stuck with cleaning it.
 How we treat what we use together can reveal just how aware we are of others, how loving we are, and how our actions affect others’ daily life and tasks.

 Where might our attention be when we drop a bowl or make a loud noise with the cutlery?
 Maybe we are thinking of the day just past, or the rest of the day ahead.
 The present moment is lost to us.
 Carelessness in the treatment of things can be a call back to the now of life.
 When carelessness is constant there is awareness to be learned and insight to be seen, perhaps even healing waiting to happen.
-The discipline of the Rule, its worldview and practice, is there for all this to happen.
+The discipline of the rule, its worldview and practice, is there for all this to happen.
 In choosing again this discipline we can discover the many subtle ways we walk through the world care-less.

 This chapter also highlights something of the role of the community leader in the maintenance of communal tools and goods.
 Their role is significant and important because of this inner-outer dynamic that we have with things.
-So, in choosing people to care for communal things (people like the Cellarer) it is good to choose those whose manner of life is established enough in the Rule’s loving discipline, and so can handle the community’s outer tools and goods respectfully.
+So, in choosing people to care for communal things (people like the Cellarer) it is good to choose those whose manner of life is established enough in the rule’s loving discipline, and so can handle the community’s outer tools and goods respectfully.
 In keeping a master list of these things, the community leader maintains the integrity of the list as community members move in and out of roles; and wise community leadership can see this list as another way to inform their safeguarding of the health of all.